 Example problem: Current cell phone prices in a mobile phone store range from $40 (the cheapest) to $550 (the most expensive).
 Find the midrange.

 - Step 1: Add the lowest value to the highest: $550 + $40 = $590.

 - Step 2: Divide Step 1 by two: $590 / 2 = $295.

 The mid priced phones would be priced at around $295.

 Difference Between a Midrange and a Range.

-The range is a measure of central tendency (i.e. where the middle is).
+The range is a measure of spread.
 In the cell phone example, the range would be: $550 – $40 = $510.
-The range can also mean the entire range of numbers — for example, it could be written as $40 to $550.
+The range can also mean the entire spread of numbers—for example, it could be written as $40 to $550.
 The mid-range takes it a step further and divides the range by two to find a type of average.

 Difference Between a Midrange and the Interquartile Range.

-The midrange is often confused with the interquartile range (IQR), sometimes called the “middle fifty“.
+Don’t confuse the midrange with the interquartile range (IQR), sometimes called the “middle fifty“.
 They actually mean very different things.
 The mid-range is a type of mean, while the interquartile range is talking about a chunk of data in the middle of a data set.